ForgingAntiquity/forgingantiquity.github.io/meetings.md

 ### Workshops, Symposia, and Conferences

-#### 'Forgery and (De)Authentication: A workshop'
+#### 'Forgery and (De)Authentication'
-Co-Sponsored by the Ancient Cultures Reserach Centre and the Australasian Centre for Ancient Numismatic Studies
+*Co-Sponsored by the Ancient Cultures Research Centre and the Australasian Centre for Ancient Numismatic Studies*

-13 October 2017
+13 October 2017, Museum of Ancient Cultures, Macquarie University

-This workshop will examine forged objects from a range of genres and periods, as well as the discourses of authenticity that surround them, and the contrasting approaches and implications of Humanities and Scientific approaches to authentication.
+This symposium will examine forged objects from a range of genres and periods, as well as the discourses of authenticity that surround them, and the contrasting approaches and implications of Humanities and Scientific approaches to authentication.
 Speakers will include: